samschott/maestral/README.md

 ## Installation

-An app bundle is provided for macOS High Sierra and higher and can be downloaded from the Releases tab.
+An app bundle is provided for macOS Catalina and higher and can be downloaded from the Releases tab.
 This app Bundle is also package as a Homebrew cask.

 On other platforms, you can download and install Maestral as a Python package from PyPI or